codeliner/bookdown-template/docs/tutorial/testing_aggregates.md

 for easier refactoring.

 Second, we learned how to test exceptions.
 Using exceptions to communicate errors is not always the best choice.
-Another possibility is to use domain events instead.
+Another possibility is to use domain events for failure scenarios, too.
 Later in the tutorial we will see this in action and discuss the pros and cons of such an approach.

 Anyway, testing failure cases where the aggregate records a failed event is not different from testing normal event recording.